rubrikinc/rubrik-sdk-for-powershell/docs/user-documentation/installation.md

 1. Download the [`master branch`](https://github.com/rubrikinc/rubrik-sdk-for-powershell) to your workstation.
 2. Copy the contents of the _Rubrik_ folder onto your workstation into the desired PowerShell Module path.
-3. Open a Powershell console with the _Run as Administrator_ option.
+3. Open a PowerShell console with the _Run as Administrator_ option.
 4. Run `Set-ExecutionPolicy` using the parameter _RemoteSigned_ or _Bypass_.

 Once installation is complete, you can validate that the module exists by running `Get-Module -ListAvailable Rubrik`.